1940

 Hardware: Gold-plated metal parts including Varitone tailpiece and Kluson Sealfast tuners with Catalin buttons.
 Bound pickguard

-Notes: Has a near mint tweed/pink plush lined ‘luggage’ case made by Geib of Chicago
+Notes: Has a near mint tweed/pink plush lined ‘luggage’ case made by Geib of Chicago.
+Replacement D’Angelico New Yorker-style fingerboard

 Source: Ultimate Vintage